Unexpected Ways to Make a Big Impact in your Home using SmithHönig Peel and Stick Wallpaper

 Wallpaper is having a major moment.
 As far as we’re concerned, it never went away, however, we are seeing all kinds of new bold and bright prints that we adore.
 And applying wallpaper in unexpected places, like a feature wall, closet, or pantry is emerging as a trend, too.
 Which means you can have a big impact, without using a lot of product.

-Unique wallpaper with pops of whimsy are surprising guests from the moment they hang their coats to when they drop their luggage in the guest bedroom.
-People are allowing themselves to get a little bolder and more adventurous with their choices and how they use it.
-As maximalists, we can’t get enough of it.
-Just look at the surprising unexpected ways our stylish friends designed their spaces with SmithHönig!
+Unique wallpapers with touches of whimsy are surprising guests from the moment they hang their coats to when they drop their luggage in the guest bedroom.
+People are allowing themselves to get a little bolder and more adventurous with their choices and how they use wallpaper in their home.
+As maximalists - and wallpaper designers - we can’t get enough of it, of course!
+Just look at the surprising unexpected ways our stylish friends designed their spaces using SmithHönig!